Which collagen to choose? The Complete Guide to Collagen Types

 II.
 The different states of collagen

-There are different sources of collagen, but also different forms of collagen available for supplementation.
+There are different sources of collagen, but also different usable states of collagen in supplementation

-The question is therefore to know which will be the best and most assimilable state when choosing a dietary supplement, based on your needs, in order to know which collagen to choose.
+The question is therefore to know which will be the best and most assimilable form when choosing your dietary supplement, depending on your needs, in order to know which collagen to choose.

-Not all collagens are created equal.
-Their effectiveness mainly depends on their state and molecular weight, which directly influences their absorption by the body.
+Not all collagens are equal.
+Their effectiveness mainly depends on their condition and molecular weight, which directly influences their absorption by the body.

 The most popular supplements remain hydrolyzed collagen and collagen peptides, like those used by D-LAB.